 - Contribute to the focus and direction of the nursing profession.

-The College of Nursing has several pathways to enter the MSN program to accommodate many educational backgrounds.
+The College of Nursing has several pathways to enter the online MSN program to accommodate many educational backgrounds.

 - Post BSN

 - Post Graduate Certificate (for MSN prepared nurses who are interested in certification in a new specialty area)